ixanza/tranquility/README.md

 1) Find the Mod Dear Diary on the left pane of MO2 and reinstall with your desired Widescreen aspect ratio
 2) Head over to [Complete Widescreen Fix for Vanilla and SkyUI 2.2 and 5.2 SE](https://www.nexusmods.com/skyrimspecialedition/mods/1778)
-3)Under Optional File grab
-   - SkyHud - High Resolution Widescreen Fix
-Install the mod, activate it and let it load at the bottom.
+3) Under Optional File grab `SkyHud - High Resolution Widescreen Fix` Install the mod, activate it and let it load at the bottom.
 You should now have a working UI with widescreen support

 ### Tweaking the Game Settings